Krka National Park

 About Krka National Park

-Krka National Park is one of Croatia's most accessible and visually striking national parks, located along the Krka River near Šibenik.
-Famous for its series of waterfalls, travertine cascades, and historic watermills, Krka combines dramatic natural beauty with cultural and historical landmarks.
+Krka National Park (Nacionalni park Krka) is one of Croatia's most accessible and visually striking national parks, stretching along the Krka River near Šibenik.
+It is known for its chain of waterfalls, travertine cascades and historic watermills, combining dramatic natural beauty with cultural and historical landmarks.

-Unlike Plitvice, Krka flows through a warmer, Mediterranean environment, where lush greenery, river islands, and stone pathways create a relaxed yet powerful nature experience.
+Unlike Plitvice, Krka flows through a warmer, Mediterranean environment.
+Lush greenery, river islands and stone pathways create a relaxed yet powerful nature experience.
 The park stretches from inland canyons all the way to the Krka River estuary near the Adriatic Sea.

 Perfect for Nature Lovers

-Krka is perfect for travelers who want an impressive nature experience without long hikes or remote travel.
+Krka suits travellers who want an impressive nature experience without long hikes or remote travel.

 Location: Near Šibenik, Dalmatia